An investigation into Globalstar Inc. (AMEX:GSAT)'s technical aspects - The Dwinnex

-The price of Globalstar Inc. (AMEX: GSAT) closed at $1.23 in the last session, up 2.50% from day before closing price of $1.20.
-In other words, the price has increased by $+0.0300 from its previous closing price.
-On the day, 3963250 shares were traded.
-GSAT stock price reached its highest trading level at $1.2700 during the session, while it also had its lowest trading level at $1.1900.
+The price of Globalstar Inc. (AMEX: GSAT) closed at $1.16 in the last session, down -6.45% from day before closing price of $1.24.
+In other words, the price has decreased by -$0.0800 from its previous closing price.
+On the day, 3328691 shares were traded.
+GSAT stock price reached its highest trading level at $1.2400 during the session, while it also had its lowest trading level at $1.1600.

 Sponsored